electron/electron/docs/api/browser-window.md

     `false`.
   * `kiosk` Boolean - The kiosk mode.
 Default is `false`.
   * `title` String - Default window title.
 Default is `"Electron"`.
-  * `icon` [NativeImage](native-image.md) - The window icon, when omitted on Windows the executable's icon would be used as window icon.
+  * `icon` [NativeImage](native-image.md) - The window icon.
+On Windows it is recommended to use `ICO` icons to get best visual effects, you can also leave it undefined so the executable's icon will be used.
   * `show` Boolean - Whether window should be shown when created.
 Default is `true`.
   * `frame` Boolean - Specify `false` to create a